awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/device-defender-component.md

 ------
 #### [ v3\.x ]

+`PublishRetryCount`
+The amount of times the publish will be retried\.
+This feature is available in version 3\.1\.1\.
+The minimum is 0\.
+The maximum is 72\.
+Default: 5

 `SampleIntervalSeconds`
 \(Optional\) The amount of time in seconds between each cycle where the component gathers and reports metrics\.